jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0052/index.md

 1660 FLAG$="yes"
 1670 RETURN
 1675 REM
-1680 REMCluster's Last Stand(updates clusters)
+1680 REM		Cluster's Last Stand(updates clusters)
 1681 REM
 1682 REM   This routine reallocates the sectors following the first sector.
 1683 REM   Appendix C of the DOS Manual gives the technique for accessing